SCU-An-Group/Metamaterial-Skins-for-Soft-Actuators/README.md

-Created by Yichen Pu under the supervision of Dr. Ning An (anning@scu.edu.cn)
+Created by Yichen Pu and Shengwei Zheng under the supervision of Dr. Ning An (anning@scu.edu.cn)

 April, 2024